While I wait for news, and now my hands have stopped shaking, I want to record the incident that happened tonight.

 We told Paul and Maria about the dates we would die and about the nonsense word.
-Paul laughed, “one of you was moving it subconsciously!”
+Paul laughed, “One of you was moving it subconsciously!”
 Maria turned pale.
 “H-O-Y, hoy, in Spanish, that means today!”

 A scream came from the kitchen and Shelley came running in.
 Her eyes were wide and her face white.
 “The planchette was tapping against the board – in the box!”

 We looked at each other in disbelief.
 Suddenly all the lights went out.
 Julie screamed.
 “Oh, my God, I’m getting out of here!”
 She pushed past us in the dark and ran to the door, then out and down the hall.
-Some light entered the room as we heard the front door open, then there was a cry and silence.
+Some light entered the room as we heard the front door open, and then there was a cry and silence.